 I’m currently reading Outliers: The Story of Success by Malcolm Gladwell.

 Thanks to this book, I just figured out the murky thoughts I’ve had for a long time: why I do what I do.

 It was an unexpected discovery about myself (from an unexpected place).

 It feels like the fog has finally lifted.
-I can see and understand some part of myself so clearly now.
+I can see and understand some parts of myself so clearly now.

-My ill-informed and misplaced opinion about the book (long before reading!) has nearly ruined the chance of epiphany (I’ve now finished the book: you can read my review here).
+My ill-informed and misplaced opinion about the book (long before reading it!) has nearly ruined the chance of epiphany (I’ve now finished the book; you can read my review here).

 The Best Place to Get Books

 ♠ Public Library: Get a library card and sign up for Libby.
 Enjoy full access to thousands of FREE physical books, ebooks, and audiobooks.

 ♠ Amazon: Sign up for a 30-day free trial of Kindle Unlimited for an immediate access to unlimited reading and unlimited audiobooks.

 ♠ Blinkist: Short on time?
 Join 7 million people who love reading a book summary.
 Sign up for Blinkist’s 7-Day Free Trial.